GAVI CEO Seth Berkley poses in a "Team GAVI" jersey in front of our soccer trading card-themed photo booth.

 The news didn’t stop there.
 Following a few opening remarks, the EC announced that they would be contributing €25 million per year for the next seven years to GAVI—more than double their current funding levels.
 Then, Germany announced that they would host GAVI’s final pledging conference, likely in early 2015.
 On a panel, ONE’s co-founder Jamie Drummond noted that in the past, the country that hosted the conference has played a key role in securing additional financing and political support from others.
 We hope that Germany will keep up this legacy, especially in a year when it will also host the G7 Summit.

-At that same meeting, we launched our new report, “Going for Goal: Immunization and the Case for GAVI.”
+At that same meeting, we launched our new report, “Going for Goal: Immunisation and the Case for GAVI.”
 With the World Cup kicking off in just a few weeks, we wanted to draw on the buzz around the tournament and relate it back to the important work of GAVI.

 Once the report was live, we kept up the World Cup spirit by turning a room full of donors, partners, and journalists into “Team GAVI” as they threw custom soccer jerseys on over their business attire and posed behind our playing card frame.